Robert-Nelson/PandoraFMS-addons/ipmi/agent-linux/Readme.md

 This PandoraFMS Agent plugin for unix creates a module for each IPMI sensor.

-To install, copy plugins/ipmi_sensors to the plugins directory which is usually /usr/share/pandora_agent/plugins.
+To install, copy ipmi_sensors to the plugins directory which is usually /usr/share/pandora_agent/plugins.
 This plugin requires freeipmi to be installed and available on the agent's path.